awsdocs/aws-dms-user-guide/doc_source/CHAP_Troubleshooting.md

   Error while executing the query [1022502] (ar_odbc_stmt.c:2421)
 ```

-### Columns of a user defined data type not being migrated correctly<a name="CHAP_Troubleshooting.PostgreSQL.UserDefinedDataType"></a>
+### Columns of a user\-defined data type not being migrated correctly<a name="CHAP_Troubleshooting.PostgreSQL.UserDefinedDataType"></a>

 When replicating from a PostgreSQL source, AWS DMS creates the target table with the same data types for all columns, apart from columns with user\-defined data types\.
 In such cases, the data type is created as "character varying" in the target\.

 ### Error: No schema has been selected to create in<a name="CHAP_Troubleshooting.PostgreSQL.NoSchema"></a>

-The error "SQL\_ERROR SqlState: 3F000 NativeError: 7 Message: ERROR: no schema has been selected to create in" can occur when your JSON table mapping contains a wild card value for the schema but the source database doesn't support that value\.
+In some case, you might see the error "SQL\_ERROR SqlState: 3F000 NativeError: 7 Message: ERROR: no schema has been selected to create in"\.

+This error can occur when your JSON table mapping contains a wildcard value for the schema but the source database doesn't support that value\.

-### Deletes and updates to a table are not being replicated using CDC<a name="CHAP_Troubleshooting.PostgreSQL.DeletesNotReplicated"></a>
+### Deletes and updates to a table aren't being replicated using CDC<a name="CHAP_Troubleshooting.PostgreSQL.DeletesNotReplicated"></a>

-Delete and Update operations during change data capture \(CDC\) are ignored if the source table does not have a primary key\.
-AWS DMS supports change data capture \(CDC\) for PostgreSQL tables with primary keys; if a table does not have a primary key, the WAL logs do not include a before image of the database row and AWS DMS cannot update the table\.
-Create a primary key on the source table if you want delete operations to be replicated\.
+Delete and update operations during change data capture \(CDC\) are ignored if the source table doesn't have a primary key\.
+AWS DMS supports change data capture \(CDC\) for PostgreSQL tables with primary keys\.

+If a table doesn't have a primary key, the write\-ahead \(WAL\) logs don't include a before image of the database row\.
+In this case, AWS DMS can't update the table\.
+For delete operations to be replicated, create a primary key on the source table\.

-### Truncate statements are not being propagated<a name="CHAP_Troubleshooting.PostgreSQL.Truncate"></a>
+### Truncate statements aren't being propagated<a name="CHAP_Troubleshooting.PostgreSQL.Truncate"></a>

-When using change data capture \(CDC\), TRUNCATE operations are not supported by AWS DMS\.
+When using change data capture \(CDC\), TRUNCATE operations aren't supported by AWS DMS\.

 ### Preventing PostgreSQL from capturing DDL<a name="CHAP_Troubleshooting.PostgreSQL.NoCaptureDDL"></a>